jawalsh/detect-comics-elements/README.md

 # Comics Element Detector

 This guide introduces a Python program that detects rectangular **comic panels** in a scanned page image and outputs each panel’s bounding box as `[x1, y1, x2, y2]`.
 It also draws an optional debug overlay so you can verify detections visually.
-The document includes **installation instructions**, **how to run**, the **entire program code**, and a **chunk‑by‑chunk walkthrough** explaining what every important part does in plain language.
+The document includes **installation instructions**, **how to run**, the **entire program code**, and a **chunk‑by‑chunk walkthrough** the various components of the program.

 ---